 Factor Implications for Growth and Development Opportunities Biosecurity KDA, in conjunction with county government and law enforcement, led the highly pathogenic avian influenza (HPAI) response in the spring of 2015.
 This response dealt with a confirmed positive case in a backyard flock in the state as well as response from being within the quarantine area of a Missouri location.
 Since this outbreak, the Division of Animal Health continues to perform HPAI surveillance testing at county fairs across the state as well as increased outreach and education across the state.
-Feed Supply and Land Availability Kansas is home to abundant poultry feedstock supplies including: • Corn and corn derived dried distiller's grain • Sorghum and sorghum derived dried distiller's grains • Soybeans and soybean meal Kansas has the second most farm land of any state, with roughly 90 percent devoted to agriculture.
+Feed Supply and Land Availability Kansas is home to abundant poultry feedstock supplies including: Corn and corn derived dried distiller's grains Sorghum and sorghum derived dried distiller's grains Soybeans and soybean meal Kansas has the third most farm land of any state, with roughly 87 percent devoted to agriculture.
 Poultry operations demand relatively less land than other animal facilities.
 These two factors together equate to a relatively available and affordable base for expanding operations compared to southeast states.

 Factor Implications for Growth and Development Opportunities Human Capital The existing poultry industry in Kansas is seeking to expand, creating additional investment opportunities.
 Immigration remains a critical component for the Kansas agriculture sector - including animal processing.
 Kansas State University's department of animal sciences and industry houses respected research and extension faculty in poultry and egg production, feed science, animal processing and food safety.
 Policy Environment Notable policy movement was accomplished on March 20, 2018, when Governor Jeff Colyer signed Senate Bill 405 into law.
 This bill passed through the legislature and set into statute guidelines related to animal conversion units, poultry facilities and confined feeding facilities.
 Also at the state level, Kansas worked closely with the poultry community to ensure that the Kansas poultry industry is protected from overreaching federal regulation.
-Former Governor Sam Brownback is on record via written letter to former U.S. Department of Agriculture Secretary Tom Vilsack speaking out against proposed changes to the National Organic Egg Standards that would negatively impact the state's organic egg producers.
+Former Governor Sam Brownback is on record via written letter to then-U.S. Department of Agriculture Secretary Tom Vilsack speaking out against proposed changes to the National Organic Egg Standards that would negatively impact the state's organic egg producers.
 USDA issued a statement deciding not to impose additional regulatory requirements for organic producers and handlers effective May 13, 2018.
 At the federal level, Kansas is fortunate to have elected members of Congress who strongly support the agricultural industry.
 The Kansas congressional delegation will play an important role in influencing positive changes related to federal regulations or legislation, international trade, federal taxes, antibiotic use, poultry facility requirements, transportation rules, natural resources and more.
 Supporting Infrastructure The presence of a world-leading poultry genetic company makes for readily available access to the finest egg laying stock in the world.
-Kansas is home to an intermodal freight facility in Edgerton with supporting cold storage warehouse infrastructure to handle more than 1 billion pounds of frozen meat products on an annual basis.
+Kansas is home to the Logistics Park Kansas City (LPKC) freight facility in Edgerton with supporting cold storage warehouse infrastructure to handle more than 1 billion pounds of frozen meat products on an annual basis as well as ample capacity to ship other raw and value-added animal products worldwide.
 Water Kansas is taking significant proactive steps to preserve and extend the usable life of the water supply in Kansas.
-In recent years, voluntary, flexible and producer-driven water conservation tools have been implemented to help farmers and ranchers manage their water rights while continuing to raise crops or livestock.
+In recent years, voluntary, flexible and producer-driven water conservation tools including water technology farms have been implemented to help farmers and ranchers manage their water rights while continuing to raise crops or livestock.
 Additionally, Kansas has developed a Vision for the Future of Water Supply in Kansas with goals and specific action items to help ensure a reliable water supply while continuing to grow the economy.